klemsky/rest-docker/README.md

 # rest-docker
-This app is to fetch total marks of every Mezink students in the record tables of Mezink database.
+This app is responsible to fetch total marks of every Mezink students in the record tables of Mezink database.
 The database and sample data are pre-defined using docker.

 Pre-requisite:
 1. Docker installed on your OS